csiro-funml/bacon/README.md

 # BACON

-Code repository for paper titled "Bayesian adaptive calibration and optimal design" (BACON) accepted at NeurIPS 2024.
+Code repository for the paper titled "Bayesian adaptive calibration and optimal design" (BACON) presented at the 38th Conference on Neural Information Processing Systems (NeurIPS 2024) by Rafael Oliveira, Dino Sejdinovic, David Howard and Edwin V. Bonilla.

 ## Abstract